 - Employment and Experience: Please complete this section as fully as possible with all employments relevant to your course.
 Additional details may be attached in your personal statement/proposal where appropriate.

 Reference: Please provide one reference.
 This should typically be an academic reference but in cases where this is not possible then a reference from a current employer may be accepted instead.
 Certain programmes, such as the MBA programme, may also accept an employer reference.
 If you already have a copy of a reference on letter headed paper then please upload this to your application.
 If you do not already have a reference to upload then please enter your referee’s name and contact details on the online application and we will contact your referee directly.

 - Academic Practice [MEd: Online distance learning]

-- Adult Learning, Community Development & Youth Work (CLD Standards Council Accredited) [MEd/PgDip]
+- Adult Education, Community Development & Youth Work (CLD Standards Council Accredited) [MEd/PgDip]

 - Childhood Practice [MEd/PgDip]